dan-visioni/dan-visioni.github.io/_pages/about.md

 I am currently co-chair of the Geoengineering Model Intercomparison Project ([GeoMIP](http://climate.envsci.rutgers.edu/GeoMIP/)), and participate actively in other MIPs:
 [ISA-MIP](http://isamip.eu/home) and [CCMI](https://igacproject.org/activities/CCMI).

-I also... dabble in other, [lighter](https://www.cambridge.org/core/journals/international-journal-of-astrobiology/article/abs/detection-of-preindustrial-societies-on-exoplanets/2F1C14870F756707F4808D2045AAA80C) things ;)
+I also dabble in... other, [lighter](https://www.cambridge.org/core/journals/international-journal-of-astrobiology/article/abs/detection-of-preindustrial-societies-on-exoplanets/2F1C14870F756707F4808D2045AAA80C) things ;)

 You can contact me ad dv224 -at- cornell dot edu.
 I'm always happy to respond to your questions related to what I do!